What are the key steps in the conveyancing process?

 What is the difference between freehold and leasehold properties?

 Answer: A freehold property means you own the property and the land it stands on outright, giving you full control.
 In contrast, leasehold means you own the property for a specific period but not the land.
-You’ll often need to pay ground rent and almost always service charges.
-It’s essential to understand these differences when purchasing to know your rights and obligations.
-The differences between the two are outlined in our engagement letter and if you are purchasing leasehold, our report to you will go into detail on your rights and obligations under the lease you wish to purchase.
+You may need to pay ground rent and service charges.
+Leasehold property will generally have more restrictions.
+Our report to you will summarise relevant restrictions.

 I am happy to proceed.
 What do you need from me to start the process?

-Answer: To initiate the conveyancing process, we need final terms of sale, often referred to as the sales memo, from your estate agent or the reservation form detailing the terms of your transaction.
-Once we receive this information, we will create your file and guide you through the initial steps.
+Answer: To initiate the conveyancing process, we need the final terms of sale, often referred to as the sales memo, from your estate agent or the reservation form detailing the terms of your transaction.
+Once we receive this information, we will create your file and guide you through the initial steps, which will include you providing us with a copy of your passport, proof of address, and source of funds information.

 Does your retainer include tax advice?

-Answer: No – although we provide some advice regarding calculation of your Stamp Duty Land Tax and assist you with your submission.
+Answer: We will provide details of the Stamp Duty Land Tax that is payable.
 We have a dedicated Tax Team that can assist you with further specialist enquiries as may be necessary.

 I have agreed an incentive with my seller.
 How does this work?